DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-05-02-updating-the-service-to-align-with-the-new-govuk-brand.md

 ## Further considerations

-We’ll monitor for any additional updates to the guidance before the end-of-June deadline and adjust the service if needed.
+We’ll monitor for any additional updates to the guidance before the 25 June 2025 deadline and adjust the service if needed.
 Some visual differences (such as secondary navigation colour treatment) may be revisited as GOV.UK components evolve.